Empire of Liberty: Monroe Doctrine

-The Monroe Doctrine, a U.S. foreign policy initiative introduced in 1823, stated that efforts by European countries to colonise or interfere with states in the Americas will be viewed as acts of aggression requiring U.S. intervention, while the U.S. promised to refrain from interfering the affairs of established European colonies and respect the control of the European nations over their Caribbean colonies.
-Its justification was to make the "New World" safe for liberty and American-style republicanism, although many Latin Americans viewed the doctrine as simply justification for the United States to establish imperialistic relations with Latin America without having to worry about European interference.
+The Monroe Doctrine, an American foreign policy initiative introduced in 1823, stated that efforts by European countries to colonize or interfere with counties in the Americas will be viewed as acts of aggression requiring U.S. intervention, and the Americans also promised to refrain from interfering the affairs of established European colonies and to respect the control of the European nations over their Caribbean colonies.
+The doctrine's justification was to make the "New World" safe for liberty and American-style republicanism, but many countries in Latin America have viewed the doctrine as simply justification for the United States to establish imperialistic relations with the region without having to worry about European interference.
 The Monroe Doctrine was invoked during the Second French intervention in Mexico and with the German Empire during the Zimmermann Telegram affair in 1917.
-After 1960 the Monroe Doctrine was invoked to roll back Communism from its new base in Castro's Cuba.
-Ronald Reagan emphasized the need to roll back Communism in Nicaragua and Grenada.
+After 1960, the Monroe Doctrine was invoked for a rollback of communism from its new base in Fidel Castro's Cuba.
+American President Ronald Reagan emphasized the need to roll back communism in Nicaragua and Grenada.

 Reforming the world

-American Protestant and Catholic religious activists began missionary work in "pagan" areas from the 1820s, and expanded operations worldwide in the late 19th century.
+American Protestant and Catholic religious activists began missionary work in "pagan" areas from the 1820s and expanded operations worldwide in the late 19th century.

-European nations (especially Britain, France and Germany) also had missionary programs, with these focused mostly on subjects within their own empires.
+European nations (especially Britain, France, and Germany) also had missionary programs, which focused mostly on subjects within their own empires.
 Americans went anywhere it was possible, and the Young Men's Christian Association (YMCA) and Young Women's Christian Association (YWCA) were among the many groups involved in missionary work.
 Others included the student volunteer movement and the King's Daughters.
 Among Catholics, the three Maryknoll organizations were especially active in China, Africa, and Latin America.

 Religious reform organizations joined in attempts to spread modernity and worked to fight the corrupting effects of ignorance, disease, drugs and alcohol.
 For example, the World's Woman's Christian Temperance Union (WWCTU), a spinoff of the WCTU, had both strong religious convictions and a commitment to international efforts to shut down the liquor trade.
 By the 1930s the more evangelical Protestant groups redoubled their efforts, but the more liberal Protestants had second thoughts about their advocacy, especially after the failure of prohibition at home cast doubt on how easy it might be to reform the world.